Redocly/developer-portal-starter/developer-portal/index.md

 # Welcome Fast Developers

-## Product Status

-**BigCommerce** has been supported since our inception.
-We recently submitted our **WordPress** plugin to the plugin repository for approval.
-Our **Fast API** is a very new offering in Beta currently.
-Please be patient with us as we work through bugs and improvements.

 ### Subscribe to Emailed Product Updates

 [**Subscribe to Fast Devs substack →**](https://fastdevs.substack.com/) to be notified via email of updates to our plugin.
 No spam, just important product updates from Fast.